OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

  - DevOps
 ---

 Octopus Deploy is well known for its ability to easily automate the deployment of .NET applications.
 Though those are our roots, we've expanded our support to include things such as Java, Docker, and Kubernetes.
-In this post, I walk through how to build a deploy a Java-based web application that uses a MySql backend database, then automate the updates to both the web application and the database code using Octopus Deploy.
+In this post, I walk through how to build and deploy a Java-based web application that uses a MySql backend database.

 ## Setting up the build server
 For this demonstration, I used Azure DevOps as my build server.
 When people think of Azure DevOps, they immediatly think .NET/.NET core, not Java.
 However, the Microsoft build server comes with both Maven and ANT build tasks built-in to their task library!
 Wait, that seems ... too easy.
-You'd be right to be suspicious, though the tasks exist, they don't actually work without a little configuration :)  Luckily for us, it's all rather straight forward.
+You'd be right to be suspicious, though the tasks exist, they don't actually work without a little configuration :)  Luckily for us, it's all rather straight-forward.

 ### Java on the build agent
 To build Java, you need the Java Development Kit (JDK) on your build agent, which can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 If you're a Windows guy like me, you'd think that running the installer on Windows would do everything necessary to make Java work.
 Unfortunately, you'd be incorrect.
 There are two additional steps necessary to make Java functional (at least on Windows):